Posted on

 When – Thu, October 28, 5:30pm – 7:30pm

-Where – Edmunds School, 1197 Haworth St. Philadelphia, PA 19124 (map)
+Where – Mastery Charter School, Smedley Campus, 1790 Bridge St. St. Philadelphia, PA 19124 (map)

 Description – The ultimate goal is to create a process that enhances the community’s ability to solve issues surrounding truancy, domestic violence, child safety and substance abuse.

-• winter clothes drive
+• Winter clothes drive

 When – Fri, October 29, 3pm – 6pm